dd-dreams/UGScraper/README.md

 `-o/--open` is for opening the HTML file after being scraped and output.

-`--geckodriver` is for specifying location of the geckodriver if have not been found
+`--webdriver` is for specifying location of the webdriver if you don't want to download another one

 ### Shell = TRUE